Teen Titans: Earth One: Volume Two

 The captured four are brought in as planned.
 Slade, pretending to be Joseph, reports in and says he and the Doom Patrol captured Starfire, killed Raven and are sterilizing the area before bringing Starfire in.
-Caulder greets them all wearing "the Robotman", an exo-skeleton that allows him to walk.
+Caulder greets them all wearing "the Robotman", an exoskeleton that allows him to walk.
 He sends the Titans off for debriefing and tells the four captured teens that they will become his Titans as well.
 He locks them up and prepares for the arrival of Slade and Starfire.
 Once in Caulder's presence, they drop the ruse and start attacking the security.
 Raven prevents Starfire from killing Caulder and takes her to the captive children.
 A fight with the Titans starts, but Raven is able to show Impulse the truth.
-Kole chooses to unlock the power damping collars on Gar, Tara and Tempest on her own free will.
+Kole chooses to unlock the power damping collars on Gar, Tara, and Tempest on her own free will.
 Raven mentally stops Wonder Girl from fighting and they all turn against Caulder.
 Impulse races through the complex and brings the others to see the horror he found: their dead cloned forebears.

 They confront Caulder and demand answers.
 Caulder responds by releasing Subject 8: Starfire's clone Blackfire.
-She is an uglier version of Kory, and hates her instantly.
-As they fight, Tara finds and frees Vic, who had fallen into a metallic coma.
+As they fight, Tara finds and frees Vic, who had fallen into a coma.
 As the battle with Blackfire rages, Jericho emerges from Raven and takes over Blackfire's body.
 He continues the attack until Vic and Tara enter the fray.
-Now free of the metal, Vic uses a huge power robot body that does his bidding while letting him remain flesh and blood.
-They fight Jericho off as a group until he chooses to flee.
+Now free of the metal, Vic uses a powered robot body that does his bidding while letting him retain his humanity.
+They fight Jericho off as a group, only for him to take Caulder and flee for parts unknown.
 Raven teleports the others away before the police arrive.
-Slade finds a despondent Dr. Clay sitting beside an empty chair.
-Jericho/Blackfire took Caulder and fled for parts unknown.
+Slade finds a despondent Joshua Clay sitting beside an empty chair.

 The group flees to New Mexico, where they make a home for themselves.
 Raven shows them her dream cave, where she drew images of each of them based on her visions.
 Gar and Kole seem to have formed a relationship.
-Vic reveals that he and the robot body he calls Rover can't be apart or he falls back into the metallic coma.
-Tara tells him that she won't leave him alone.
-If he's bound to Rover, so is she.
-Wonder Girl and Tempest develop a friendship as well - they're inseparable.
-Wally loves having the freedom to run that New Mexico affords.
+Vic reveals that he and the robot body he calls Rover cannot be separated without rendering him comatose again.
+Tara tells him that she will not leave him alone.
+Wonder Girl and Tempest develop a friendship as well.
+Impulse loves having the freedom to run that New Mexico affords.